jlorenzo681/python-intermediate/exercises/exercise_18/exercise_18_problem.md

-# Exercise 18: Iterators and the Iterator Protocol
+# Exercise 18: Iterators and the Iterator Protocol SI

 **Difficulty:** Advanced